Do you like watching movies? Would it surprise you that not everyone had to pay for their movie ticket?

 Unfortunately, I never got a job there but I always held onto the dream. 🙂

 Much like any other store, movie theaters and movie studios will hire mystery shoppers to scope out the theater.
-Mystery shoppers are used to check on a variety of things in the theater – from whether the promotional material is being displayed properly to watching previews to make sure the right ones are being shown.
+Mystery shoppers are used to checking on a variety of things in the theater – from whether the promotional material is being displayed properly to watching previews to make sure the right ones are being shown.

 If this sounds like fun, sign up to become a Theatre Checker with MarketForce Information.

-The potential roles include:
+Potential roles include:

 - Trailer Checks: Present your Letter of Authorization to theatre management to watch and record all trailers on all screens shown prior to the assigned feature.